serverless-helm/serverless-helm/README.md

 # serverless-helm

 Showcasing the power of using custom Helm Charts to deploy to serverless cloud providers, like Google CloudRun.

+This repository demonstrates how to use Helm charts to generate deployment manifests for serverless platforms.
+Instead of directly deploying to these platforms, the charts generate platform-specific YAML that can be used with native deployment tools.

+Check out the [`charts/cloudrun`](charts/cloudrun) directory for an example of templating Google Cloud Run services using Helm.

 ## Contributing